sparshkansotia/Amazon-sentiment-analyzer/README.md

 # Amazon-sentiment-analyzer
-Web scraping ans sentiment analyzer on amazon comments
+Web scraping and sentiment analyzer on amazon comments